John Morey, author of feel-good fiction & modern western romance

 Wish me luck.

-I found the place on The Parade in Exmouth where my grandfather's tailor's shop once was, some 125 years ago.
+I found No. 10 The Parade in Exmouth where my grandfather's tailor's shop once was, some 125 years ago.

 I have been inside, stood in the same spot as my grandfather, and his father and - strange as it may seem - Chief Sitting Bull had also stood.